pasdoc/pasdoc/tests/README.md

 - `scripts/validate_simplexml.sh`

-   This is an automatic test that makes simplexml docs for all test units and validates them using xmllint. xmllint must be installed for this to work.
+   This is an automatic test that makes simplexml docs for all test units and validates them using `xmllint`.
+   `xmllint` must be installed for this to work.

    We do not have any DTD, so it doesn't check that our XML files conform to anything.
 But at least it checks that they are well-formed